poojanswamy7/Sales-Data-Analysis-and-Dashboard-Excel-Power-BI-/README.md

 # Sales-Data-Analysis-and-Dashboard-Excel-Power-BI-
 This project analyzes Adidas sales data using Excel and Power BI to uncover trends, top-selling products, and regional performance.
 The dashboard provides interactive visuals, key KPIs, and a 2026 sales forecast, helping turn raw data into clear insights for better business decisions.

+# DATASET

+The Adidas sales dataset used in this project contains detailed transactional records collected from multiple regions and store types.
+It represents real-world retail operations, capturing how products across different categories perform in various markets.
+The dataset includes customer information, product details, pricing, discounts, and revenue insights, making it suitable for sales analysis, forecasting, and business intelligence applications.
+The dataset consists of several thousand rows of 965 and columns of 13, with each row representing one completed customer order.
+The information is structured into clearly defined fields that help in understanding sales patterns and consumer behaviour.
+The key attributes include order details (Order ID, Order Date), product identifiers (SKU, Product Name), product grouping (Category), geographic segmentation (Region), and store type (Online or Retail).
+The dataset also contains financial metrics such as Units Sold, Unit Price, Discount, Revenue, and Profit, enabling profitability and cost analysis.
+Additionally, demographic fields like Customer Age and Gender, along with Payment Method, offer deeper insights into customer buying preferences.